cnewbywa/simple-reactive-item-service/README.md

 #### Prerequisites
 * bindings/ca-certificates/ca.crt needs to be added to the local ca truststore when service is run locally
 * cnewbywa.auth needs to be added to /etc/hosts or OSX/Windows equivalent when service is run locally
 * Mongo db has been started.
-Can be started with docker/db/start.sh which uses [Docker Compose](https://docs.docker.com/compose/) to start a pre-configured container
+Can be started with docker/db/start.sh which uses [Docker Compose](https://docs.docker.com/compose/) to start a pre-configured container.
+Please note that a docker secret (mongo_root_password) needs to be created before starting.
+Location of it is set in docker-compose.yml.
 * Auth service has been started.
 Can be started with docker/runtime/auth/start-auth.sh in common-services repository which uses Docker Compose to start a pre-configured container

 #### Start